HyinRPM/sacnn/README.md

 ## 4. Incremental Training

 Incremental training scripts can be found in training folder.
-Note the loading based on model.
+Note the incremental loading of parameters off of already trained models.

 ## 5. Tuning Curves